QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 with ``console_loglevel=`` keyword argument, the default logging level to console can be adjusted.
 Or it can be set in the configuration file.

 Further, in the configuration file the log level of all modules' loggers can be set with ``loglevel`` keyword argument, or module-specifically with
 ``loglevels`` keyword argument.
-The latter requires as input a string: string dictionary.
+The latter requires as input a string to string dictionary.
 An example of a logging setup in ``qmi.conf`` could be::

     "logging": {